South Salem in Westchester County, New York — The American Northeast (Mid-Atlantic)

 Erected 1955 by The Town of Lewisboro.

 Location.
 41° 16.552′ N, 73° 33.337′ W. Marker is in South Salem, New York, in Westchester County.
-Marker is at the intersection of Main Street and Keeler Court, on the right when traveling north on Main Street.
+Memorial is at the intersection of Main Street and Keeler Court, on the right when traveling north on Main Street.
 Located in front of the Lewisboro Town House.
 Touch for map.
 Marker is at or near this postal address: 11 Main Street, South Salem NY 10590, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 St. Mary Church and Rectory (approx. 2.7 miles away in Connecticut); Out of the Ashes … (approx. 2.9 miles away in Connecticut); Settler’s Rock (approx. 2.9 miles away in Connecticut); Titicus: An Industrial Center (approx. 2.9 miles away in Connecticut); The Livery Stable and the First Catholic Church Settlers Rock (approx. 2.9 miles away in Connecticut); The Lounsbury House (approx. 3 miles away in Connecticut); The First Society of Ridgefield (approx. 3 miles away in Connecticut).